TIMELINE-Petroplus: rapid rise and fall of a refiner

-May 3 (Reuters) - Here is a look at the ups and downs of Petroplus as Vitol, the world’s largest oil trader, teamed up with Marcel Van Poecke, Petroplus’s co-founder, to buy the insolvent refiner’s Swiss plant.

-Swiss-based Petroplus, once Europe’s largest independent oil refiner, crumbled as its mountain of debt became impossible to manage amid diving refining margins.
+Swiss-based Petroplus, once Europe’s largest independent oil refiner, crumbled as its mountain of debt became impossible to manage as its refining margins dived.

 * Dutchmen Marcel Van Poecke and Willem Willemstein found Petroplus International B.V. from a management buyout.